 – Impulsive moves have better great reward to risk

-There multiple advantages of having your trade develop quickly:
+There are multiple advantages of having your trade develop quickly:

 – The trade will reach the target sooner, which lets the trading capital grow quicker

-This is not an easy task and requires a keen and experience eye.
-However there are areas in which a currency has a higher likelihood of making an impulse.
+This is not an easy task and requires a keen and experienced eye.
+However, there are areas in which a currency has a higher likelihood of making an impulse.

-Trading with trend for example increases those probabilities.
+Trading with the trend, for example, increases those probabilities.
 This Forex strategy allows traders to focus on catching impulsive moves, as most of these moves occur in the same direction as the trend.

-Of course there are definitely impulsive corrections, just as there are trending movements which are slow paced.
-I
+Of course, there are definitely impulsive corrections, just as there are trending movements which are slow paced.

-f a trader is skillful enough to catch impulsive corrections, then that is added bonus.
+If a trader is skillful enough to catch a corrective wave, then that is an added bonus.
 But until a trader is consistently profitable, sticking to impulsive trending mode trades is a wise idea.
 On average, corrections are by far less predictable than impulses.

 When o when?

-The big question is when will does impulsive moves actually start?
+The big question is when do impulse moves actually start?

 This is the most difficult question a trader can imagine.
 And the answer is not easy.
-However there are some guidelines that can be used for identifying areas of corrections and areas of impulses.
+However, here are some guidelines that can be used for identifying areas of corrections and areas of impulsive behavior.

 The irony is that most traders try to chase an ongoing impulse.
 While this in itself might provide good opportunities for the experienced traders, for many traders this proves to be fatal.
 Why?